sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Web_Development/Python_Development/PyDev_Getting_Started/PyDev_Interpreter_Configuration.md

 ![interpreter_mac](/Images/appc/pydev.org/images/interpreter_mac.png)
 3\.
 Select the paths that will be in your **SYSTEM PYTHONPATH**.

-Select only folders that will **NOT be used as source folders for any project** of yours (those should be later configured as source folders in the project).

-*IMPORTANT for Mac users*
+{{% alert title="❗️ Warning" color="danger" %}}Select only folders that will **NOT be used as source folders for any project** of yours (those should be later configured as source folders in the project).{{% /alert %}}{{% alert title="❗️ Warning" color="danger" %}}*IMPORTANT for Mac users*

 The Python version that usually ships with Mac doesn't seem to have the .py source files available, which are required for PyDev, so using a different interpreter is recommended (for example, download it from [http://python.org](http://python.org)).
-If you don't want to use a different interpreter, get the source files for the Python '/Lib' folder and add those to the system installation.
+If you don't want to use a different interpreter, get the source files for the Python '/Lib' folder and add those to the system installation.{{% /alert %}}

 After those steps, you should have a screen as presented below: